telerik/xaml-docs/controls/radwordsprocessing/concepts/style-properties.md

 </tr>
 <tr>
 <td>DefaultTabStopWidth</td>
-<td>Style property used to determine the default width value which shall be used when a tab stop should be generated.</td>
+<td>Style property used to determine the default width value which shall be used when a tab stop should be generated.
+The value is in device independent pixels (1/96 inch).</td>
 <td>48</td>
 </tr>